 Municipalities are, however, confronted by major challenges and choices on issues such as land management, local economic development, institutional transformation and especially finances.
 The Dr Beyers Naudé Local Municipality is no exception to the rule.
 We face severe financial challenges, infrastructure backlogs and a lack of implementable policies.
-The latter is in the process of being addressed as an expert on policy matters has been appointed to draft and review all relevant policies for the municipality.
-In addition, Council has approved a Financial Recovery Plan which is currently being implemented.
+The latter has been addressed to a large degree, as an expert on policy matters was appointed to draft and review all relevant policies for the municipality.
+In addition, Council reviewed and adopted its Financial Recovery Plan on 12/11/2020 - it was implemented and progress is being monitored; we have also developed a Draft SDF, that was recently advertised for public inspection and comments.

 In January 2018, the Administration held a 3-day workshop to reposition the municipality by taking an honest look at the state of our administration and service delivery with the view of developing a comprehensive service delivery improvement plan, formulate strategic and operational plans that are linked to our IDP and the Budget.
-This was followed up by another 2-day workshop in February 2020.
+This was followed up by a 2-day workshop in February 2020 and another in December of 2020.
 As an institution, we are also called upon to respond on issues such as employment equity, transformation, change management as well as a process of restructuring.
 All these challenges can only be addressed by a passionate, conscientious, disciplined and professional staff complement.
 We have to be relentless in our pursuit of good governance and service excellence.